indiana-university/rivet-icons/README.md

 ## Accessibility

-Icons are considered decorative images and are hidden from screen readers, by applying `aria-hidden="true"` on the `<svg>` element.
+Icons are considered decorative images.
+They are hidden from screen readers via `<svg aria-hidden="true">`.
 However, [text alternatives should still be provided](https://www.w3.org/WAI/WCAG21/Understanding/non-text-content) wherever icons are used.

 In this example, the link text of "Favorites" is presented to all users.
 Adding an additional accessible label to the icon would provide no benefit.